Bean Sprouts (Soybean or Mung) (1 Cup, Mung)

 Add Healthy Fats

-Incorporate healthy fats like avocado, nuts, or seeds into your meal.
-These can slow down the absorption of sugars.
+Incorporate healthy fats like avocados, nuts, or seeds into your dish.
+These fats can help stabilize blood sugar levels by slowing digestion.

 Hydration